sashakucharczyk/GithubMCP/README.md

    `labeled_output.csv`
    `simple_output.csv`

+5. **Skill discovery via SKILLS_MANIFEST.md**
+   Agents can examine `SKILLS_MANIFEST.md` to determine which skill(s) apply to a user’s request when the user has not specified a skill directly.

+6. **LLM-friendly architecture**
+   All tasks use standard paths, simple file structures, and CSV IO so that agents can reliably operate without ambiguous or brittle instructions.

 This creates a “micro-skill” the LLM can run deterministically.

-The skill should get references in `SKILLS_MANIFEST.md` with the appopriate documents.
-This allows an agent or LLM to discover the skill if a specific skill is not referenced in the prompt.

 ---

 ## **Current Skills Included**

 Please see the **SKILLS_MANIFEST.md** file for a complete list of available skills, including a description, and the inputs/outputs expected for each.
+The file is YAML-like with the following format:

+skills:
+  - id: <id>
+    name: <skill_name>
+    path: <skills/skill_name>
+    description: "Description of skills"
+    inputs:
+      - column: <column_name>
+        description: "column description"
+    outputs:
+      - file: <output_name>
+        description: "Output description"

 ---

-## **Using OpenLLMSkills**
+## **Using OpenLLMSkills - Human Usage**

-### ** Non-Gemini Web-App**
+### **Github Integrated Agent/Worker **

 The recommended workflow: